kavist/arjuna/readme.md

 💖 Support
 ---
-This is open source project fee free to contributes and supporting us through: [Idaman](https://idaman.id/arjuna)
+This is open source project feel free to contributes and supporting us through: [Idaman](https://idaman.id/arjuna)

 📜 License